 WEEK 5 – MINDFUL ACCEPTANCE (Dealing with difficult feelings)

 “If we cope with our unpleasant feelings by pushing them away or trying to control them, we can end up maintaining them.”
 (Segal) Through mindfulness we can learn how to approach these feelings with kindness and compassion.
 If we can stop striving to change our thoughts and feelings by stepping back we can begin to accept things as they are in the present moment and this, in turn, will bring us more peace.
 We can begin to see thoughts as thoughts, not facts.

-In previous sessions, we have practiced the sitting meditation.
+In previous sessions, we have practised the sitting meditation.
 We will now introduce a difficulty into this meditation and learn how to approach it with kindness and acceptance.
 We will also look at a Rumi’s poem The Guest House.

 WEEK 6 – THOUGHTS ARE NOT FACTS

 During this session, we will be learning how to observe our thoughts as events and come to realise that our thoughts are just thoughts, not facts.
 This will give us a clearer perspective.
 We will explore this through the sitting meditation with expanding awareness.

 WEEK 7 – HOW CAN I BEST TAKE CARE OF MYSELF?